billbuchanan/csn09112/week02_ids/lab/README.md

 The answer to each of these should be Yes.

 ### Kali host setup
 Now we will setup the Kali host on the DMZ.
-Set up the Kali host to connect to 10.10.y.8/24 with a default gateway of your firewall port (10.10.y.254/24).
+Set up the Kali host to connect to 10.10.y.8/24 with a default gateway of your firewall port (192.168.11.254/24).

 ```
 sudo ip link set eth0 up
 sudo ip addr add 10.10.y.8/24 dev eth0
-sudo ip route add default via 10.10.y.254 dev eth0
+sudo ip route add default via 192.168.11.254 dev eth0
 ```

-Next setup the nameserver on the Kali host by editing the /etc/resolv.config and adding a nameserver:
+Next, set up the nameserver on the Kali host by editing the /etc/resolv.config and adding a nameserver:
 ```
 sudo nano /etc/resolv.conf
 ```